crizzy9/css_retrieval/README.md

         - sqlm_stop
         - tfidf
         - tfidf_stop
-    - ranking (contains top 100 matches for all queries using all models)
+    - ranking (contains top 100 matches for all queries using all models in TREC format)
     - snippets (contains snippets generated for all queries and their top 100 matches)
         - qid
             - doc-id